Thinking about getting a SwissGear suitcase?

-The outer frame is made out of ABS, which is less durable than polycarbonate, but more flexible and lightweight.
-It’s the main reason why we’ve rated this suitcase only at 4 out of 5.
+The outer frame is made out of ABS, which is less durable than polycarbonate but weighs less.
 It’s finished in a textured silver or blue finish, that looks professional and sleek.
-Perfect for business travelers.

-From outside, the bag is fitted with four rigid double spinner wheels.
+From outside, the bag is fitted with four double spinner wheels.
 They’re pretty massive and roll smoothly.
 Although the bag has a top handle, we wish that it also had a side handle, which is useful in various situations when you need to pick up the suitcase sideways.
-Although the main compartment isn’t secured with a TSA lock, it’s expandable by two inches, which result in an additional 25% packing capacity.
+Although the main compartment isn’t secured with a TSA lock, it’s expandable by two inches, which results in an additional 25% packing space.

-The main compartment is pretty neat though.
+The main compartment is pretty neat.
 It’s split into two equal parts, both separated by a fabric sheet.
-Also, you’ll find two shoe pockets, two organization pockets, and x-shaped compression straps.
+You’ll find two shoe pockets, two organization pockets, and x-shaped compression straps.

 Though, the most interesting feature hides at the back of this suitcase.
 It has a patented cup holder, which is good if you’re a coffee drinker.
 It may seem pretty pointless, but I usually like to get a coffee when going through the airport or on my way to the hotel.
 Keeping both of your hands busy can be uncomfortable at times, so the cup holder could actually be pretty handy.